 On May 24th in 1738, John Wesley reluctantly attended a meeting in a house on Aldersgate Street in London.
 As he listened to someone read Luther’s preface to the book of Romans, he felt his heart grow strangely warm, and he experienced the assurance that his sins had been forgiven.
 Wesley went on to develop a “method” for living a holy life that calls for full and complete commitment to the way of Christ.

-So this morning, I invite you to pray with me the prayer that John Wesley used each year in a service of re-commitment to the baptismal covenant.
+So this morning, as we celebrate not only the day of Pentecost, but also the Holy Spirit’s work in John Wesley’s life, I invite you to pray with me the prayer that Wesley used each year for re-commitment to the baptismal covenant.
 And as we pray it, I invite you to make it your own, knowing that the Holy Spirit has come alongside you to be your advocate, your comforter, and your encourager in this life-long journey we call discipleship.
 Come, Holy Spirit, come.
 Let us pray together.

 COVENANT PRAYER OF JOHN WESLEY